swyxio/sw-yx.github.io/_posts/2018-07-01-netlify-sunday.md

 - filed [this issue](https://github.com/facebook/create-react-app/issues/4717)
 - minor [babel](https://stackoverflow.com/questions/38056498/babel-es7-async-regeneratorruntime-is-not-defined) hiccup nbd
 - now i have `yarn start` running but because i prebabeled my stuff i basically punted on doing it for SSR?
+- this is a big problem, potetntial showstopper. i dont know how to do this.

+stuck
+___

+so i am having trouble with my babel strategy - talking out loud in case anyone here has ideas/advice

+- basically for static site generation i need babel running in node to SSR the react app.
+I know how to do this as a standalone app, its just `babel-node`.
+- However now i’m making a library to do the same thing and i can’t use `babel-node` or `babel-register`.
+- so in my library i compile down using regular `babel`. however now this es5 js inside the library doesn’t know how to work with the esnext js in the app!

 ---